usnistgov/dioptra/docs/source/deployment-guide/task-plugins-management.rst

 .. note::

-   We assume that, for the purposes of this section, you have already provisioned and configured the rest of Testbed environment.
+   We assume that, for the purposes of this section, you have already provisioned and configured the rest of the Testbed environment.
    Readers that have not are referred to the :doc:`Single Machine Deployment guide <single-machine-deployment>`.

 Configuring the task plugins system is a two part process,

 #.
 Create an S3 bucket for the plugins and sync them to it
 #.
-Set the ``AI_PLUGINS_S3_URI`` variable for all the Testbed Workers to match the location of the freshly synchronized plugins.
+Set the ``DIOPTRA_PLUGINS_S3_URI`` variable for all the Testbed Workers to match the location of the freshly synchronized plugins.

 For the purposes of this guide, let's assume the following,

 - We want to sync the plugins to an S3 bucket named `plugins`
-- The latest version of the ``securingai_builtins`` task plugins are available at the directory ``/path/to/task-plugins``
+- The latest version of the ``dioptra_builtins`` task plugins are available at the directory ``/path/to/task-plugins``
-- The ``docker-compose.yml`` file we are using to manage our deployment is in the directory ``/etc/securing-ai/lab_deployment``
+- The ``docker-compose.yml`` file we are using to manage our deployment is in the directory ``/etc/dioptra/lab_deployment``
 - We need root access in order to interact with Docker

-With these assumptions, we run ``sudo -s`` to become root and navigate to the ``/etc/securing-ai/lab_deployment`` directory.
+With these assumptions, we run ``sudo -s`` to become root and navigate to the ``/etc/dioptra/lab_deployment`` directory.
-We now use a `securing-ai/restapi` container to create the `plugins` bucket and upload the task plugins,
+We now use a `dioptra/restapi` container to create the `plugins` bucket and upload the task plugins,

 .. code-block:: sh